BodonFerenc/xlsToGedcom/README.md

 # Excel to Gedcom converter

 Excel is one input format of the free, open source family tree software available at http://freshmeat.sourceforge.net/projects/familytree_cgi/ .
-The expected column are descried in the documentation and copied below as reference.
+The expected columns are descried in the documentation and copied below as reference.

 Script that is available in this project converts excel to [GEDCOM](https://en.wikipedia.org/wiki/GEDCOM) format which is the de facto standard for genealogy projects like [Gramps](https://gramps-project.org/).

 Usage of the script.
-The script expects three parameters
+The script expects four parameters
    * the excel file name
+   * directory in which the pictores of the family members are located
    * the submitter first name
    * the submitter last name